nop33/si/src/content/job/senior-tech-policy-specialist/index.md

 title: Senior Tech Policy Specialist
 teaserText: >
-  We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team at the Simon Institute for Longterm Governance (SI).
+  We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team.
 This role is pivotal in supporting our policy needs, focusing on international frontier AI governance.
-Click below to learn more & apply.
+Click below to learn more and apply.
 textSections:
   - title: "Role summary "
     content: >-